danielzontaojeda/scraping_flight_data/README.md

 * retry

+* fake_useragent

-`pip install requests airportsdata unidecode pytest selenium retry`
+`pip install requests airportsdata unidecode pytest selenium retry fake_useragent`

 ## Setup

-A file `secrets.json` needs to be created in the root folder with:
+* A file `secrets.json` needs to be created in the root folder with:

 ```
 {